Nasrin-Sohrabi/Nasrin-Sohrabi.github.io/_pages/about.md

 <!-- <span style="font-size:20px;">Nasrin's homepage</span>
 ====== -->
-I am currently a Lecturer (Assistant Professor) at < <a href="https://www.deakin.edu.au/">Deakin Univerist </a>, School of Information Technologies, Burwood, Melbourne, Australia.
+I am currently a Lecturer (Assistant Professor) at <a href="https://www.deakin.edu.au/">Deakin University</a>, School of Information Technologies, Burwood, Melbourne, Australia.
 I completed my Ph.D. in Computer Science at RMIT University under the guidance/supervision of Professor Zahir Tari.
 Prior to that, I earned a Bachelor's degree in Computer Engineering (Software) and an Honours degree in Computer Science.

 I am always on the lookout for graduate and undergraduate students who possess a strong background in system security and performance/scalability.
 If you're passionate about system research, feel free to email me your CV.